Abhiroop2004/CV-Regional-Secret-Image-Sharing/README.md

 ### Check [main.ipynb](./main.ipynb) to see the complete demonstration

+### Note
+The code for Shamir Secret Sharing has been hidden for undeclared purposes (Check later)

 ### Dataset
 The dataset used in this project can be found at: [Kaggle](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection)